microsoft/live-share/CONTRIBUTING.md

 Check out the tips in "Writing Good Problem Reports and Feature Requests" for additional suggestions.

-### Step 2B - Filing VS Code or General Service Problems
+### Step 2B - File a VS Code or general service problems

 Create an issue in [this repository](https://github.com/Microsoft/live-share/issues) and please include the following in the description: